-Updated note: I’m sharing this on social media today, so thought I’d share the comments from there.
-This is the #5 post from 2014.
-Here is a list of the top 10 … I really enjoyed this (neurosculpting) system and while I don’t practice this precisely anymore it helped inform an important part of my own journey as I was coming to understand how these principles work in my body/mind/spirit.
-I have found that from learning from many different people who have healed from pretty intense histories I can piece meal my own protocol…this has been necessary.
+Updated note, Jan.
+2015: I really enjoyed this (neurosculpting) system and while I don’t practice this precisely anymore it helped inform an important part of my own journey as I was coming to understand how these principles work in my body/mind/spirit.
+I have found that from learning from many different people who have healed from pretty intense histories I can piece meal my own (ever-changing) protocol…this has been necessary.
 We don’t have clones running about to tell us exactly what to do.
 Still, this program helped so much that I was shocked to see that I had written this post this year.
 It felt like a long long time ago, since I’ve incorporated so much of what I learned since then.

 This is so EXCITING.
 I listened to this with such complete and total delight.
 This interview with Lisa Wimberger is, in large part, what I have been creating for myself…not even understanding all aspects, which means that listening to this interview was BRAIN CANDY too.
 Lisa Wimberger talks about brain candy as being part of the healing process.

 Psychiatric drug withdrawal syndrome often results in a severe injury to the autonomic nervous system.
 Listen and learn.
 Hearing this explanation further helps and educates my own process.
 Again, exciting.

 Also anyone with any trauma issues or autonomic nervous system issues may find this helpful.
 Many long term chronic health issues end up involving the nervous system as they are traumatic in many ways: Protracted psychiatric drug withdrawal syndrome, chronic illness, CFS, Fibromyalgia.
 Yeah, they all have things in common.